apierz/nerdbar.widget/README.md

 [Übersicht](http://tracesof.net/uebersicht/) creates a webview and places it on your desktop, just above the wallpaper but behind everyting else.
 Ubersicht widgets are written as .coffee files which let you format elements with html, style them with css and manipulate data with javascript and coffeescript.
 For dynamic widgets, Ubersicht let's you run terminal commands and insert the output into html, so just about any language can be used to write scripts for widgets.
 My scripts use bash, python and AppleScript.

-You can find the necessary scripts in my [Dotfiles](http://github.com/apierz/dotfiles) directory in the [kwm](http://github.com/apierz/dotfiles/tree/master/kwm) folder.
+You can find the necessary scripts in scripts directory.

 ### Backgrounds
 These are as simple as Ubersicht widgets get, they make black bars at the top, bottom left and bottom right of the screen that the other widgets sit on top of.